neajul/New-Dependencies/Writing/New Dependencies.md

     B-- legalization -->C;
 ```

-fig. 7.1 All good things come to an end
+fig. 7.1 In the word of Nelly Furtado, All good things come to an end.
+Thank you to Ada Reinthal for the initial diagram.

-James Bridle asks if we should know how plumbing works to use the toilet?
-Silvio asks a similar question.
-If you squat you do learn how plumbing works.

-Are you a user? only tech and drug use that word?

-do you have read and write privileges?

-are yo a hacker, a non-user?
-Do you refuse?
-(Silvio, Jenny Odell)!

-are you a tourist, a resident, an expat, an immigrant?

 [^701]: Interestingly, DDS preceded even Geocities by a few months.
 [^702]: What is a freenet, you ask?
 I still need to write this footnote.
 [^703]: Already back in 2019, the (potentially biased) Dutch Data Center Association called the Netherlands the leader in data centers in Europe, see: https://www.dutchdatacenters.nl/en/nieuws/dutchdatacenters2019-2/
 [^704]: It's hard to find exact numbers on this.
 However, there are some things I can say about this, but I have to still write this footnote.
 [^705]: http://staging.berlinartprize.com/essay-william-kherbek/
+[^706]: Sheldon Wolin, need proper quote
-[^706]: Explain the tragedy of the commons
+[^707]: Explain the tragedy of the commons
+[^708]: Silvio Lorusso, the User Condition
+[^709]: The only one more powerful than the coder might be *non-user*, the one who doesn't use computers to begin with (Lorusso evokes the images of big-tech-CEOs that don't let their kids use social media), but as demonstrated in Kherbek's example of Airbnb, refusal takes privilege, in this case the financial capability to waive the extra income.
+[^710]: One can't help but think of the quote attributed to Edward Tufte, that the only industries that call their customers *users* are software companies and drug dealers.
+[^711]: Or, he ads, without our toilet trying to kill us.
+James Bridle, New Dark Age, 2018
+[^712]: shit
+[^713]: Architectures of Appropriation book

-## Appendix: Unordered List of Reasons to Refuse *the Cloud*
+## Appendix: Unordered List of Reasons to Refuse (squat?) *the Cloud*

 - Workers in the global south are being exploited and our devices are assembled by modern slaves.
 The only ethical hardware is reused hardware[^AP01].
 - Rare earths such as Lithium are extracted from indigenous lands without their consent and with unaccounted for consequences for the environment.[^AP02]